educauchy/abacus/docs/source/usage.rst

 **Note**: Abacus requires Python 3.7+.

-Prepilot
+MDE Explorer
 --------

-The main goal of prepilot usage is to simulate real experiment and to choose necessary parameters of experiment, e.g. type I/II errors, sample size, effect size.
+The main goal of MDE explorer is to simulate real experiment and to choose necessary parameters of experiment, e.g. type I/II errors, sample size, effect size.